 Today’s mobile “phone” is a networked computer, a data storage device, a navigational device, and a sound and video recorder.
-It’s a mobile bank and social network hub, a photo gallery, and so on.
+It’s a mobile bank and social network hub, a photo gallery, etc.

 That’s great, right!?

-Sure, however, all of these functions make our mobile devices extremely attractive targets for malicious actors.
+Sure, however, all of these functions make our mobile devices desirable targets for malicious actors.

 Since most of us don’t want to give up the ease of having all of our needs on one device, what can we do to stay safe?

 Phone security is the countermeasure to their malicious attacks.
 It’s about defending against the wide range of mobile security threats confronting our mobile devices.